 Safety and security risks

 One of the main reasons why intimate relations between flight attendants and pilots are frowned upon is due to safety and security risks.
-The aviation industry places a high emphasis on maintaining a safe and secure environment for passengers and crew members.

 Engaging in intimate relationships can potentially compromise this safety by creating distractions and affecting the focus and judgment required for critical tasks.

 Moreover, intimate relationships between flight attendants and pilots can lead to favoritism or biased decision-making, which can undermine the overall safety culture of an airline.
-It is important for crew members to treat each other professionally and impartially to ensure the highest level of safety standards are upheld.

 Professionalism concerns